EpicShite/epicShite/readme.md

 # Project struture

-1. webpack.config.js - configuration file for compiling and merging the file located in directory 'src' and output to 'dist'
+1. webpack.config.js - configuration file for compiling and merging the files located in directory 'src' and output to 'dist'

 2. dist - where server read the files

-2. src/index.js - the script
+3. src/index.js - the script

-3. package.json - configuration file for the package
+4. package.json - configuration file for the package

+5. index.html - starting page of web application